by-tezov/tuucho/mkdocs/docs/object-definition/form-validator.md

 ## Important Notes

 - The `type` field is **mandatory** in all formats.
-- The `id-message-error` field is also **mandatory**, unless using the short string format—then it is automatically resolved.
+- The `message-error-id` field is also **mandatory**, unless using the short string format—then it is automatically resolved.
 - Additional keys like `value` are required depending on the validator `type`.

 ---